rland93/mlsuio/content/posts/polygons.md

 ### Tolopological Similarity

 We are looking only at worlds with a specific structure.
-In the AUVSI competition, there is a single, closed boundary (i.e. no disjoint boundaries) with a single layer of holes.
+In our robot's environment there is a single <sup>&dagger;&dagger;</sup> closed boundary (i.e. no disjoint boundaries) with a single layer of holes.
 This means that our world must, at the very least, be a *[planar graph](https://en.wikipedia.org/wiki/Planar_graph)*, with no *[bridges](https://en.wikipedia.org/wiki/Bridge_(graph_theory))*.
 Additionally, the world we create is *[outerplanar](https://en.wikipedia.org/wiki/Outerplanar_graph)*: each input point represents an un-crossable boundary, and therefore neighbors an un-crossable outer face.
 We also know that the inner and outer boundaries are discrete; therefore, all of their vertices have a *[degree](https://en.wikipedia.org/wiki/Degree_(graph_theory))* exactly equal to 2.
 This makes intuitive sense, as the world given to us is given as an outer boundary, which is an ordered list of boundary points; and each obstacle as a list of ordered boundary points.

 So, actually, we have a lot of topological constraints on the world that we're to generate.